dudelkuchen/chartjs-plugin-largedatasets/samples/README.md

 ## Example

 Simpel chartjs-plugin-largedatasets plugin example.
 HTML page can be executed directly in the browser.
 There you can configure the number of data points and for how many pixels a data point should be drawn.
-In addition, a line chart can be created with or without the largedatasets plug in.
+In addition, a chart can be created with or without the largedatasets plug in.

 To run the examples first execute the following commands in the project root folder: